ngendah/vagrant-k8s/README.md

   kubectl get nodes
 ```

-If kubectl is not installed on your local host, you can also ssh into the control node and run commands;
+If kubectl is not installed on your local host, you can ssh into the control node and run commands;

 ```commandline
   vagrant ssh control01